bishab/bishab/README.md

 - 📚 Currently in third year of B.Tech in Lovely Professional University, India
 - 🔭 Currently working as a freelancer
 - 🌱 Learning everything I get to see what's new in this vast big world of Data Science
-- 👯 Looking to collaborate on Machine Learning projects (cause a single Decision Tree is not as accurate as the Random Forest is!)
+- 👯 Looking to collaborate on Machine Learning projects <i>(cause a single Decision Tree is not as accurate as the Random Forest is!)</i>

 I like to play around with zillions of data, who else doesn't?